raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 --- collapse ---
 ---
-title: "[Use of absolute file paths]"
+title: "Use of absolute file paths"
 ---

 Make sure that you don’t use any specific paths for your data files.
 Use the __file__ variable.